risk-first/website/menagerie/Complexity-Risk.md

  - [Schedule Risk](Schedule-Risk): like **time**.
  - [Complexity Risk](Complexity-Risk): like **mass**.

-At a basic level, **Complexity Risk** heavily impacts on **Schedule Risk**:  more complexity means you need more force to get things done, which takes longer.
+At a basic level, **Complexity Risk** heavily impacts on [Schedule Risk](Schedule-Risk):  more complexity means you need more force to get things done, which takes longer.

 ## Technical Debt